IDragnev/rlox/README.md

 ```

 You can use the interpreter in [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) mode or by running a script file.
 - Running the interpreter with no argument loads it in REPL mode.
-To exit the REPL type *q*.
+To exit the REPL type *:q*.
 - Running the interpreter with a path to a script loads the script and tries to execute it.

 ## Types